biezhihua/confetti/README.md

 confettiManager.setVelocityX(200f, 50f);
 ```

-The generated confetto will have an initial X velocity of anywhere between `200 - 50` or `150` and
+The generated confetti will have an initial X velocity of anywhere between `200 - 50` or `150` and
 `200 + 50` or `250`, eventually distributed.

 `enableFadeOut(Interpolator fadeOutInterpolator)` is another interesting method.
 You can specify
-that fade out occurs as a confetto nears its boundary (either reaching the physical boundary
+that fade out occurs as a confetti nears its boundary (either reaching the physical boundary
 specified in `bound` (this is either the entirety of `container` or set in `setBound`) or reaching
 `ttl`).
-The interpolator essentially takes in a value between 0 and 1 (0 means that the confetto
+The interpolator essentially takes in a value between 0 and 1 (0 means that the confetti
-is at its source, 1 means the confetto is at its bound) and outputs an alpha value between 0 and 1
+is at its source, 1 means the confetti is at its bound) and outputs an alpha value between 0 and 1
 (0 is transparent and 1 is opaque).
 This way, we allow you to have the full power of specifying
 how the fade out occurs.